 This particular disorder is a very interesting one which has evolved in its clinical understanding over the last 25 years from a diagnostic dilemma of sorts, into a disorder which is now quite readily treated in over 95% of people.
 Benign paroxysmal positional vertigo appears to arise in most persons because of loose particles within the inner ear fluid compartment.

 An Acoustic Neuroma is a benign tumor arising from the sheath or insulating cells that surround nerves traveling from the brainstem into the inner ear.
-The eight cranial nerve, or acoustic nerve, is most frequently affected.
+The eighth cranial nerve, or acoustic nerve, is most frequently affected.
 This tumor is quite slow-growing in most instances.
 Because of its position, it has the potential to cause serious problems including hearing loss, balance difficulties, and facial nerve paralysis.
 Continued unchecked growth can in rare circumstances lead to stroke or even death.

 Facial Nerve Paralysis

-One for the most disconcerting sudden cosmetic problems experienced by a patient is the onset of facial paralysis.
+One of the most disconcerting sudden cosmetic problems experienced by a patient is the onset of facial paralysis.
 Facial paralysis of unknown etiology is termed “Bell’s palsy” named after Sir Terrence Bell.
 That term is often used for any facial paralysis, but should in reality only be applied to the group of patients with whom no other cause can be pinpointed.

 This paralysis most commonly occurs with rapid onset often accompanied by pain behind the ear.

-Manifestations include inability to close the eye, smile and wrinkle the forehead.
+Manifestations include the inability to close the eye, smile and wrinkle the forehead.
 This causes a drawing of the face toward the opposite side of the face.
 Drooling may accompany this as well as excess or alternatively lack of tear production.

 The cause of facial paralysis may be varied, and treatment will thus vary.